Verizon Phone with IMEI Blocked? Here’s What You Can Do

 Pay for IMEI unblocking

-Dozens of companies claim to offer IMEI unblocking services.
+Companies like IMEI Authority and Cell Unlocker claim to offer IMEI unblocking services.
 If you decide to give one of these services a try, do your homework first: some companies are unscrupulous or even undertake illegal practices.
 Others will unlock your phone, but they won't be able to take your IMEI off established blacklists.
 Even reputable services could have trouble reinstating your Verizon phone's IMEI.

 |Want to unlock your blacklisted phone?
 Here’s how to do it|